phcompeau/biological_modeling_course/_pages/coronavirus/tutorial_NAMD.md

 |SARS-CoV (2ajf)| Hotspot353 | protein and chain B | protein and chain F and resid 487|
 |SARS-CoV (2ajf)| Hotspot353 | protein and chain B and (resid 38 or resid 353)| protein and chain F|

+*Note:* Chain B refers to ACE2 and Chain F refers to RBD

 [Return to main text](NAMD#differences-in-interaction-energy-with-ace2-between-sars-and-sars-cov-2){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}